codigoisaac/codigoisaac/README.md

 # Hi, I'm Isaac 🤙🏼

 I'm a full-stack web developer based in São Paulo, Brazil, with over 5 years of experience.
-I am focused in web development but also work with mobile development and AI.
+I am focused in web and mobile development.

 # Some projects